 APA formatting rules

-2 Leave a one-inch margin along all sides of the paper.
+2 Leave a 1-inch margin along all sides of the paper.

 3 Include a header on each page of your paper.
 This is also known as the running head.
 For student papers, the running head contains simply the page number, flush right.
 For a professional paper, it includes the paper’s title (shortened to fifty characters or fewer), flush left, then the page number, flush right.